Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the linear model

 \section{Verification of the linear model}

 In this section, we evaluate the accuracy of the \DISC\ model in a linear setting, focusing on the IS coupling current dynamics only.
 We consider the reference cable model of Section~\ref{sec_cati_cable} and the homogenized cable model of Section~\ref{sec_disc}.
-The analysis is extended later in Section~\ref{sec_results_nonlinear} by including in both the reference and the homogenized cable models the strand dynamics via the ROHM, ROHF, and current sharing models.
+The analysis is extended later in Section~\ref{sec_results_nonlinear} by including in both the reference and the homogenized cable models the internal strand dynamics via the ROHM, ROHF, and current sharing models.

 We first describe in Section~\ref{sec_parameter_tuning} how to tune the values of the scaling parameters $\alphac$, $\alphaa$, and $\betaa$, solely based on the calculated loss per cycle.
-In Section~\ref{sec_field_comparison}, we then discuss the accuracy of the homogenized model on both local fields and global quantities.
+In Section~\ref{sec_field_comparison}, we then discuss the physical results and the accuracy of the homogenized model in terms of local fields and global quantities.
 Finally, we show in Section~\ref{sec_influence_cable_parameters} how the results can be extrapolated for different cable properties.

-Because the problem is linear, simulations can be performed in the frequency domain in terms of phasor fields.
-The phasor of the magnetic field is denoted by $\vec{\hat h}(\vec x)$, with $\vec x$ the position vector, and is related to the physical magnetic field by $\h(\vec x, t) = \Re\big(\vec{\hat h}(\vec x)e^{i\omega t}\big)$, with $i = \sqrt{-1}$ and $\omega = 2\pi f$, where $f$ is the frequency.
-The phasor for $\vec k$ is defined similarly and is denoted by $\vec{\hat k}$.
+Because the problem is linear, simulations can be performed in the frequency domain using phasor fields.
+The phasor of the magnetic field is denoted by $\mat{h}(\vec x)$, with $\vec x$ the position vector, and is related to the physical magnetic field by $\h(\vec x, t) = \Re\big(\mat{h}(\vec x)e^{i\omega t}\big)$, with $i = \sqrt{-1}$ and $\omega = 2\pi f$, where $f$ is the frequency.
+The phasor for $\vec k$ is defined similarly and is denoted by $\mat{k}$.
 Phasors are also introduced for currents and voltages in Eqs.~\eqref{eq_cable_stranded_linear} and \eqref{eq_disc_weak}, and time derivatives are replaced with $i\omega$.